larahfelipe/pokedex/README.md

 ## Overview

-A simple Pokédex built with React.js, Next.js, TypeScript and Chakra UI.
+A simple Pokédex built with React.js, Next.js, TypeScript and Chakra UI, following the Atomic Design pattern.

 ### Technologies used